 Recently, on March 10, 2023, Silicon Valley Bank ("SVB") was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation ("FDIC") as receiver.
 Similarly, on March 12, 2023, Signature Bank and Silvergate Capital Corp. were each placed into receivership.
 Additionally, following the rapid withdrawal of deposits and large losses reported by Credit Suisse in Switzerland, Swiss bank UBS Group AG acquired Credit Suisse in an emergency arrangement brokered by the Swiss government.
-Additionally, due to the destabilization of First Republic, the FDIC assisted in arranging a sale of First Republic to JPMorgan Chase on May 1, 2023.
+Additionally, Lastly, due to the destabilization of First Republic, the FDIC assisted in arranging a sale of First Republic to JPMorgan Chase on May 1, 2023.
 In response to the U.S. bank failures in the spring of 2023, the Federal Reserve established a Bank Term Funding Program ("BTFP") to offer emergency loans of up to one year to eligible depository institutions pledging qualifying assets as collateral.
-Nevertheless, the closures of those banks and adverse developments affecting other banks over recent months have resulted in heightened levels of market activity and volatility.
+Nevertheless, the closures of those banks and adverse developments affecting other banks over recent months the course of 2023 have resulted in heightened levels of market activity and volatility.
 For instance, the share price of a number of regional banks continues to be adversely affected given continuing concerns regarding the liquidity of these banks and the stability of the banking system in general.
 The impact of market volatility from the adverse developments in the banking industry along with continued high inflation and rising interest rates on our business and related financial results, will depend on future developments, which are highly uncertain and difficult to predict.
-Our businesses and financial results may be impacted by a variety of other factors as well, such as a failure by the federal government to raise the federal debt ceiling and an economic slowdown or recession.
+Our businesses and financial results may be impacted by a variety of other factors as well, such as a government shutdown, a failure by the federal government to raise the federal debt ceiling, and/or an economic slowdown or recession.

 Additionally, in May 2023, the FDIC issued a Notice of Proposed Rulemaking which would implement a special assessment on banks with total assets greater than \$5.0 billion to recover the cost associated with protecting uninsured depositors following the closures of Silicon Valley Bank and Signature Bank.
-The FDIC is proposing to collect the special assessment for an estimated eight consecutive quarters beginning with the first quarter 2024.
-A final rule is not expected until later in 2023 after a public comment period and the FDIC's final deliberations have concluded.
+The FDIC is proposing has proposed to collect a special assessment at an annual rate of approximately 12.5 basis points over eight quarterly assessment periods, which it estimates will result in total revenue of \$15.8 billion.
+Because the estimated loss pursuant to the systemic risk determination will be periodically adjusted, the FDIC would retain the ability to cease collection early, extend the special assessment collection period one or more quarters beyond the initial eight-quarter collection period to collect the difference between actual or estimated losses and the amounts collected, or impose a final shortfall special assessment on a one-time basis after the receiverships for SVB and Signature Bank terminate.
+The FDIC is proposing an estimated eight consecutive quarters effective date of January 1, 2024, with special assessments collected beginning with the first quarter 2024.
+A quarterly assessment period of 2024 (i.e., January 1 through March 31, 2024, with an invoice payment date of June 28, 2024).
+The special assessment is expected to be recognized, in full, in the reporting period in which the final rule is not expected until later in 2023 after a public comment period and the FDIC's final deliberations have concluded. published.